wcaleb/abolitionist-letters/README.md

 The `transcription-index.csv` file contains URLs for Internet Archive items that I believe I may have a transcription of.
 To check manually if they do match, you can go to the URL, and then compare what you find there to the corresponding file found in the `transcriptions/` directory.

+For example, you can check to see if [this transcription](https://github.com/wcaleb/abolitionist-letters/blob/master/transcriptions/Ms.A.9.2.23.75) matches [this original manuscript](https://archive.org/details/lettertodearfrie00alle).
+(See page two of the manuscript for the excerpt I transcribed.)

 Please [contact me](http://wcm1.web.rice.edu) or file an issue if you have any problems or questions.